hiweller/colordistance/README.md

   clusters images by object color similarity.
 Originally written for use with organism coloration (reef fish color diversity, butterfly mimicry, etc), but easily applicable for any image set.

+**December 27, 2018**: Fixed a bug when converting color clusters using convertColorSpace.

 **July 10, 2018**: Added `scatter3dclusters` function to plot clusters in color space, scaled according to their size and colored according to their color.
 This is helpful for visualizing the distributions that `colordistance` actually compares to come up with a distance matrix, since the histograms can give the misleading impression that the clusters are treated as one-dimensional after binning.
 Also tweaked some compatibilities.